New Zealand DSJ class locomotive: Introduction

 The first DSJ was assembled in Japan by Toshiba Heavy Industries in 1983 and arrived in New Zealand in 1984.
 Toshiba are the same company who built the EO class electric locomotives.
 The remaining four were assembled at the former Addington Workshops in Christchurch, and entered service from 1984 to 1985.

-With only five members in this class, it represents one of the smallest contingents of shunt locomotives in current use.
+With only five members in this class, it represents one of the smallest contingents of shunting locomotives in current use.

 In service

 The locomotives have spent most of their time in use at the Te Rapa Marshalling Yard and Picton, and have ventured elsewhere on the network from time to time, including Ahuriri in Napier.

 Accidents

 On the afternoon of 1 September 2021, DSJ4004 and a wagon went off the end of the rail ferry linkspan at Picton and into the harbour.
 The wagon and locomotive were retrieved from the harbour on 2 and 3 September 2021 respectively.
 No one was injured during the incident.
 Due to the cost of repairing the flooded locomotive, DSJ4004 was written off and became a parts donor for the remainder of the fleet.